opium-pro/master-hook/README.md

 ## Using Actions

-To use actions, you need to add a name to your hook and pass actions
+To use actions, you need to add a storage name to your hook and pass the actions

 hooks.js:
 ```js